 Transportation: Field trip transportation is by university bus, driven by a professional driver.
 These steel-cage buses are maintained routinely by the university transportation department.
 Buses are comfortably air-conditioned.
 Campers wear seat belts and receive careful supervision by the camp teachers at all times.

 Meals: Bring a sack lunch every day.
 Lunches are stored in an ice chest that is carried along on field trips.
 Breakfast and an afternoon snack are provided as part of the program.

-Enrollment begins February 1.
-Enrollment is limited to 26 campers and is on a first-come, first-serve basis.
+Enrollment typically begins in February.
+Enrollment is limited to 30 campers.
 You may choose to enroll for 2-5 days per week.
 Contact us at the Family Development Center for more information on the upcoming summer program.
 We will be happy to give you a tour of our facility and to answer any of your questions.
 719-255-3483